updated

 I am on a mission to grow my off-grid beach lodge into a center for learning and creativity that connects people with art, science and nature.
 I am located directly on the beach, right in front of a well known surf break in the quiet, but up and coming village of La Fortuna, on the incredible East Cape of Baja California Sur, Mexico.

-I dreamed up this project 18 years ago as a teenager and after spending the last 12 years working at sea as a Captain on luxury sailing yachts i saved enough money to get started on turning this dream into reality in April 2023.
-After spending the first year building, i am now into my second season and focussing on booking out a diverse programme of events, experiences, workshops and other activties.
+I dreamed up this project 18 years ago as a teenager and after spending 12 years working at sea as a Captain on luxury sailing yachts i saved enough money to get started on turning this dream into reality in April 2023.
+After spending the first year building, i am now finishing my second season and getting ready for a third season featuring a more diverse programme of live music events, experiences, workshops and other activties.

-Currently, i lease a large piece of land by the beach on which I have a 40ft converted schoolbus as our flagship unit, plus two tiny homes on wheels, a fully equipped music recording studio and digital media room, large outdoor communal kitchen and crew camping area.
+Currently, i lease a large piece of land by the beach on which I have a 40ft converted schoolbus as our flagship unit, plus two tiny homes on wheels, a couple of beach huts, a fully equipped music recording studio and digital media room, gift shop, carpentry workshop, watersports shed, crew glamping area, & large outdoor communal kitchen.
 I also lease a second property next door with a ranch house that sleeps 12 people that i rent on bnb.

 The main property features around a beach cafe infront of the bus that i use as a public space and hold live music events every week and outdoor documentary cinema, as well as a base for our ocean tours and rentals business.